 I’m a 4th year PhD candidate in Economics at MIT.
 I was previously at Oxford where I did my masters in Maths, and at Cambridge where I did my undergrad in Economics, graduating first in cohort.
 Here is a CV.

-I work on game theory and economic theory, with special attention to the ways in which information, learning, and beliefs shape equilibrium outcomes.
-I’m work on both applications (e.g. information & mechanism design) as well as more foundational aspects (e.g. behavioral, learning in games, higher-order beliefs).
-I’m particularly interested in the economics of tech firms where I try to understand incentives to develop new technologies, how these technologies shape welfare, and how we might regulate them.
+I work on game theory and economic theory with special attention to how information, learning, and beliefs shape equilibria.
+I also work on the economics of tech firms — I want to better understand incentives to develop new technologies, how these technologies shape welfare, and how we might regulate them.
 In the past I’ve been a fellow at GovAI and the Global Priorities Institute.

 On the side I enjoy writing, pottery, and philosophy.
 I grew up in Singapore.